spanag/eden/docs/contact_us.rst

 We do have several cutting-edge research questions on simulation technology; if a prospective student (or intern) has some relevant knowledge, and support from an academic institution or an intense personal interest, we can provide specific research topics to work on, and additional guidance.

 ..
 See also the :ref:`hackers_guide` to understand the program's internals.
 ..
-TODO add topics for the general modelling workflow: model generation, results analysis...
+NEXT add topics for the general modelling workflow: model generation, results analysis...

 Here are a few challenges, to explain our kind of work to prospective students: